voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.87.1 is scheduled for 8/10/2023 between 2:30pm and 6pm CST

+Changes related to Integrity of Processing (fixes)
+* BE-722    Recognizer does not send RECOGNIZE-COMPLETE if no audio has been sent to Recognizer

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Minor release 1.87.0 is scheduled for 8/7/2023 between 8pm and 11pm CST

 The Whisper model is available as preview release.